Jean424/README_Generator/README.md

 ## Contribution
 - Application uses Node

-## Reach me with github
+## Reach me with github/email
 - Jean424

-## Reach me with email
 - jeanlee.jingli@icloud.com

-## Live link
+## Link

-- link to video of the produce of readme generate: https://watch.screencastify.com/v/95f4tlZuk0WoznOqK9w3
+- link to video of the walkthrough readme generate: https://watch.screencastify.com/v/E0DGn0A1XmWkf8rqdmrB
 - photo of the prompts in the terminal:
 ![Screenshot of readme generater](./assets/images/ScreenShot_README_TEST.png)